morrownr/USB-WiFi/home/Recommended_Adapters_for_Kali_Linux.md

 the best adapters that are available for purchase new at this time at reasonable prices.

-Note: The adapter that meets your needs can depend on exactly what you plan to do so asking questions is a good idea.
+Note: The adapter that best meets your needs can depend on exactly what you plan to do so asking questions is a good idea.

-Note: All listed adapters are 1) single-state (no Windows driver onboard), 2) single-function (wifi only) and 3) use Linux in-kernel drivers.
-These 3 characteristics contribute to the adapters being stable and reliable.
+Note: All listed adapters are 1) single-state (no Windows driver onboard), 2) single-function (wifi only) and 3) use Linux standards-compliant, in-kernel drivers.
+These 3 characteristics contribute to the adapters being stable, reliable and easy to use.

 | Adapter                                      | Chipset   | Class   | Bands     | USB Version | WPA3 | Range     |
 |----------------------------------------------|-----------|---------|-----------|-------------|------|-----------|